helium/HIP/0035-safe-rf-metadata-side-channel.md

    concern, JSON is a valid trade-off.
 4. Since this is an opt-in feature, it should be enabled via an external flag (eg. using an environment variable).
-5. To further reduce the processing demand, the analytics data are NOT processed inside the hotspot client.
+5. To further reduce the processing demand, the analytics data are NOT processed inside the Hotspot client.
 Instead they are relayed to a third-party _Analytics Client_.
 This could be a simple proxy, or a more elaborate statistics aggregator.
 The implementation details are not important as part of this HIP.